 promote products, we're here to provide

-services and solutions.
+service and solutions.

 M8694LL/A: Apple restricts certification,

-involvement with Macs began in 1985 with the
+personal involvement with Macs began in 1985

 with the first 128K machine, quickly modified

-with a "Fat Mac" logic board, external drive and
+with a "Fat Mac" logic board, external drive

-way).
+the way).
 Starting with computers in the early

 days and following the Mac's evolution ever

 since has provided a wealth of experience and

-and a lot of (otherwise useless)
+a lot of (otherwise useless) information.

 Why are you flying the Jolly Roger?
 And

-And what's that other flag?
+what's that other flag?

 skull-'n-crossbones pirate flag has been a